BreastCancerAI/IDC-Detection-System/UI/README.md

 ![IDC Classifier Universal Windows Application](images/VS2017-Universal-Windows-App.jpg)

 You should have already downloaded the repository source code when you completed the[IDC classification API server](https://github.com/BreastCancerAI/IDC-Classifier/tree/master/Tensorflow/Inception "IDC classification API server") setup.
-Navigate to **IDC-Classifier** and double click the **IDC-Classifier-GUI.sln** file to open the solution in **Visual Studio 2017**.
+Navigate to **IDC-Classifier** and double click the **UI.sln** file to open the solution in **Visual Studio 2017**.

 You need the application to connect to the server you setup while following the **IDC Classifier** tutorial.
-Inside the [IDC Classifier GUI Classes folder](https://github.com/BreastCancerAI/IDC-Classifier/tree/master/IDC-Classifier-GUI/Classes "IDC Classifier GUI Classes folder") you will find a file called [GlobalData.cs](https://github.com/BreastCancerAI/IDC-Classifier/tree/master/IDC-Classifier-GUI/Classes/GlobalData.cs "GlobalData.cs"), in here you will find settings that you can use to connect to your IDC Classifier Server.
+Inside the [IDC Classifier GUI Classes folder](https://github.com/BreastCancerAI/IDC-Classifier/tree/master/UI/Classes "IDC Classifier GUI Classes folder") you will find a file called [GlobalData.cs](https://github.com/BreastCancerAI/IDC-Classifier/tree/master/UI/Classes/GlobalData.cs "GlobalData.cs"), in here you will find settings that you can use to connect to your IDC Classifier Server.
 When you start your IDC Classifier Server, the output will show you the IP/FQD and port number.

 ```
 class GlobalData